This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Easy to Customize: Add fruit, spices, or a drizzle of maple syrup.
+- Customizable: Add fruit, spices, or maple syrup.

 Ingredients

-If you have any ingredients leftover from this blueberry Dutch baby recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small blueberry dutch baby recipe, check out our Leftover Ingredients Recipe Finder.

 - Butter: Greases the skillet and adds richness.
 Use salted butter for extra flavor, or unsalted with a pinch of salt in the batter.